Usajid/731_assign7/README.md

 ### Datasets:

-For this assignment, I took three datasets from the MovieLens Website (https://grouplens.org/datasets/movielens/), namely **Movies, Ratings, and Tags datasets**.
-First, we do exploratory analysis on each dataset separately, followed by cleaning, merging (those datasets into one), and **visualization** process (Data csv files are in /data/ directory of this repository).
+I used the given Forecasts for Product Demand dataset (https://www.kaggle.com/felixzhao/productdemandforecasting) for this Demand Forecasting modeling assignment.
+(Data csv file is in /data/historical_product_demand.csv).

 ### Process:

 <ul>
-<li>First I loaded and inspected the three data csv files (movies.csv, ratings.csv, tags.csv), so I can explore and combine MOVIES, RATINGS, and TAGS information from them for compelling data visualizations.
+<li>First, I loaded the given csv file into the Pandas Dataframe.
 (Please see the /notebooks/visualizations.ipynb for more details)</li>
-<li>Then, we merge the information from these data frames into a new data frame that contains MOVIES, THEIR RATINGS AND TAGS VECTORS.</li>
- <li>Once we have individiual Dataframes (Movies, Ratings, Tags) and the combined/merged movie dataframe ready, we then draw interesting visualizations that can prove really helpful in getting valuable insights.</li>
+<li>Then, I did feature engineering and cleaning process.</li>
+ <li> Finally, we drew and analyzed four time-based compelling visualizations to get some insights about the given dataset products, and inferred some key facts from these graphs.
+Please refer to notebook for more details.These four analysis are also given below and are Weekly based, Monthly based and Years Weeks based trends.</li>
  </ul>

 *The process and results are detailed as follows, as well as in /notebooks/visualizations.ipynb notebook.*

 ### Discussion and Results:

-First, we do exploratory analysis on each dataset separately, followed by cleaning and merging (those datasets into one) process.
-Then, we draw some compelling visualization from three individual dataframes (Movies, Ratings, Tags) as well as from combined/merged dataframe.
+First, we do feature engineering and cleaning process.

+The given dataset, once loaded into the dataframe, was as follows:

+Although we have **2,160** unique products, but to simplify the process, we limit the scope of our visualization process by focusing on one **most in-demand top** product.
+As from our analysis given in the notebook, we observed that the **product Product_1359 is the top product**, so we focus on it during this project and draw four compelling visualizations and infer some valuable insights about this product.

 **Movies Dataset Analysis:**